Complete Golf Store Business Logo

 • Priced relatively high

-Mid to low handicappers will experience the largest improvement in their iron play with this club, which is the best in terms of distance.
+Mid to low handicappers will experience the largest improvement in their iron play with this set, which is the best in terms of distance.
 This set is remarkable in every way, but its consistency sets it apart from the rest.
 The Apex 21 irons are difficult to beat for the stronger player who still desires forgiveness and the aspiring player who desires a more compact iron.

 The majority of golfers like to see the phrase "forged" on their clubs, as it typically denotes a superior feel.
 While this is generally true, the process of pressing metal into shape is not always as exact as one would want.
 It can occasionally leave voids or be of inconsistent hardness.